-Apneic or depressed newborns delivered through meconium are at risk for meconium aspiration syndrome, but current evidence indicates that tracheal suctioning does not reduce morbidity or mortality.3

-Naloxone is not recommended for treatment of neonatal respiratory depression, even after maternal opioid exposure or use.3 Provide usual respiratory support and ventilation.
+Apneic or depressed newborns delivered through meconium are at risk for meconium aspiration syndrome, but current evidence indicates that tracheal suctioning does not reduce morbidity or mortality.
+Naloxone is not recommended for treatment of neonatal respiratory depression, even after maternal opioid exposure or use, as naloxone may actually precipitate seizure activity in a newborn of an opiate-using mother.
+Provide usual respiratory support and ventilation.

 Initiate positive-pressure ventilation using a bag and mask for infants with a heart rate of <100 beats/min or who are gasping or remain apneic after the initial steps of newborn resuscitation.
-Begin resuscitation using room air because newborn blood oxygen levels, even in healthy newborns, take time to reach extrauterine values and excessive oxygenation is associated with increased mortality.6 Table 108-3 provides subsequent oxygen saturation goals throughout neonatal resuscitation.
+Begin resuscitation using room air because newborn blood oxygen levels, even in healthy newborns, take time to reach extrauterine values and excessive oxygenation is associated with increased mortality.
+Table 108-3 provides subsequent oxygen saturation goals throughout neonatal resuscitation.